wingkwong/leetcode-the-hard-way/solutions/1600-1699/1672-richest-customer-wealth-easy.md

 ## Approach 1: Max Row Sum

 Given a `m x n` grid, we need to find the maximum row sum.
 We iterate each row and define `wealth = 0`, then iterate each column, add each `accounts[i][j]` to `wealth`.
-After that, update the answer if the wealth for the current row is greater than the current maximum sum.&#x20;
+After that, update the answer if the wealth for the current row is greater than the current maximum sum.

 ```cpp
 class Solution {